 Around this time Sanger abandoned her marriage and carried on affairs with several notable people, including Ellis and famous author H.G.
 Wells.
-In 1922 she would marry wealthy oil businessman James Noah Slee and would remain in an open marriage with her much older second husband until his death in 1943.
+In 1922, she married wealthy oil businessman James Noah Slee and remained in an open marriage with her much older second husband until his death in 1943.

 After her return from England, Sanger founded Planned Parenthood in 1916 in Brooklyn as a small birth control clinic, and from there it would quickly expand into a national movement.

-In 1917 Sanger founded another monthly journal, the Birth Control Review.
-In 1921 her operation became known as the American Birth Control League.
+In 1917, Sanger founded another monthly journal, the Birth Control Review.
+In 1921, her movement became known as the American Birth Control League.
 She continued to tirelessly produce books, articles, and speeches as she continued her fight against the federal Comstock laws banning contraception.

 Sanger went on to found the International Planned Parenthood Federation in 1952, serving as the president until her retirement in 1959.

 Sanger died in 1966 from heart failure in Arizona at age 86.